Commando Training and Parachuting Initiation School: Program

-The training of the commando students is 6 months, or during these months of intensive training and very hard mentally and psychologically they will be handpicked, indeed only the best will be awarded the title of commando.
+The training of the commando students is 6 months.
+During these months there is intensive training meant to be mentally and psychologically challenging.
+If they complete the training they will be given the title of commando.

 It trains all the parachute commandos of the Algerian army as well as the commandos of other army units coming from the infantry, but also some gendarmes, and especially all the members of the Algerian special forces.

 Indeed, all Algerian special forces operators are also trained at the commandos' training centre as well as at the ESTS in Biskra.

 It therefore trains all the commandos of the Algerian Army, as well as all the operators of the Algerian special forces, but also some gendarmes, police officers from elements of the Republican Guard... from specialised units and foreign military personnel.
 [1] [archive].

 In addition, most Algerian special forces regiments regularly come to train or intern at this school.

 This school therefore trains the elite of the Algerian army and also works closely with the Special Troops Superior School (ESTS) and the Special Troops Training Center (CFTS) in Biskra.